dineshrajpurohit/ladder-php/README.md

 About:
 ====================
 A game ladder web application where a player can challenge other players for the game of ping pong, squash etc. The game result are updated and an elo based ranking system determines the player position.
 Created this application keeping ping pong in mind.
-Can also be extended to include
+Can also be extended to include other games like squash or tennis

 Usage:
 ================